 Vidyasagar greatly uplifted the status of women and was a supporter of widow remarriage.
 He managed to convince the British government to pass the Widow Remarriage Act of 1856, giving widows the legal right to remarry and conceive.

 After initiating reforms with Raja Ram Mohan Roy, he participated in the activities of the Brahmo Samaj.
 He also contributed a lot to the education field.

 |Six Schools of Indian Philosophy|

 Social Reformers of India are a bunch of people who were written into history because they struggled and made sacrifices in order to move their country forward.
 These reformers founded and supported many reform movements in order to free India from the prevailing evil practices (like caste opposition, exploiting untouchables, child marriage, etc).

 Hence, the social reform movements uplifted the status of the society through continuous efforts of these reformers.
 Everyone should praise the efforts made by these social reformers of India.

 Frequently Asked Questions

-Q1.
-Who are the famous Indian social reformers?
+Who are the famous social reformers of India?